Jack Brewer: Professional sports career

 In 2002, Brewer was signed by the Minnesota Vikings as a free agent.
 In his first year with the Vikings, Brewer played in 15 games and had one start.
 He led the team with 26 special teams tackles, five tackles against the Buffalo Bills which tied him for second most in a game in team history and the most special teams tackles in a game since Harold Morrow's five against Tampa Bay.
-Brewers’ first career interception came in a sold out conference rivalry game against the Green Bay Packers.
-Brewer intercepted a Brett Favre pass to seal the victory for the Vikings.
-The play ended in a late hit by Favre as well as a punch to the face mask of Brewer, which later resulted in a league fine against Favre.
+Brewer had both of his two career interceptions that same year.

-In Brewer's second year with the Vikings, he was voted a team captain and played in six games; he was inactive for the first three games of the season after suffering a chest injury in preseason.
+In Brewer's second year with the Vikings, he played in six games; he was inactive for the first three games of the season after suffering a chest injury in preseason.
 On October 26, 2003, he blocked a Jeff Feagles punt against the New York Giants – the Vikings' first blocked punt since 1989.
 The Vikings waived Brewer on March 17, 2004.

 On March 18, 2004, Brewer signed with the Giants off waivers.
-Brewer was a special teams captain for the Giants and received two game balls that season despite the team only winning 6 games.
-Brewer was injured early in the 2005 NFL season and was placed on injured reserve by the Giants.

-Once recovered from his surgery, Brewer signed with the Philadelphia Eagles on November 16 to replace the injured Sean Considine, Brewer played in six games with the Eagles in 2005 and led the team in special teams tackles per game.
-Brewer was credited with 19 total special teams tackles in six games and twice led the team with four special teams tackles in a game.
-Brewer was named a team captain despite his short stay in Philadelphia.
+Signing with the team on November 16 to replace the injured Sean Considine, Brewer played in six games with the Philadelphia Eagles in 2005 and finished tied for fifth on the team with 15 special teams tackles and twice led the team with four special teams tackles.

 Brewer signed a one-year contract with the Arizona Cardinals on April 28, 2006.
-However, he was placed on injured reserve on September 2, after his sixth surgery in three seasons.
-Brewer retired in 2007, days before he started his first job in the capital markets sector.
+However, he was placed on injured reserve on September 2.